 The Company is subject to taxation in the United States and various states and foreign jurisdictions.
-The statute of limitations for assessment by the IRS and state tax authorities is closed for fiscal years prior to December 31, 2007, although carryforward attributes that were generated prior to fiscal year 2007 may still be adjusted upon examination by the IRS or state tax authorities if they either have been or will be used in a future period.
-There are currently no federal or state audits in progress.
+The statute of limitations for assessment by the IRS and state tax authorities is closed for fiscal years prior to December 31, 2008, although carryforward attributes that were generated prior to fiscal year 2008 may still be adjusted upon examination by the IRS or state tax authorities if they either have been or will be used in a future period.
+The IRS is currently beginning to examine the Company's tax returns for the years 2009 and 2010.